viktar-rudzenia/rick-and-morty/README.md

 - See all the characters of the animated series on the Characters page
 - Learn about all the locations on the Locations page
 - View details about each episode of the series on the Episodes page
-- To see more detailed information about an item in the list, simply left-click on the item.
+- To see more detailed information about an item in the list, simply click on the item.
 - To see the next or previous items in a list, use the pagination bar at the bottom of the screen.

 ## Evaluation Criteria Details